Kombucha: Chemical composition

 Kombucha is made by adding the kombucha culture into a broth of sugared tea.
 The sugar serves as a nutrient for the SCOBY that allows for bacterial growth in the tea.
 Sucrose is converted, biochemically, into fructose and glucose, and these into gluconic acid and acetic acid.
 In addition, kombucha contains enzymes and amino acids, polyphenols, and various other organic acids which vary between preparations.

-Other specific components include ethanol (see below), glucuronic acid, glycerol, lactic acid, usnic acid (a hepatotoxin, see above), and B-vitamins.
-Kombucha has also been found to contain vitamin C.
+Other specific components include ethanol (see below), glucuronic acid, glycerol, lactic acid, and usnic acid (a hepatotoxin, see below).

 The alcohol content of kombucha is usually less than 0.5%, but increases with extended fermentation times.
-The concentration of alcohol specifically ethanol increases initially but then begins to decrease when acetic acid bacteria utilize it to produce acetic acid.
+Some tests have found commercial kombuchas with a range of alcohol contents ranging from undetectable to 4%.
+The concentration of alcohol, specifically ethanol, increases initially but then begins to decrease when acetic acid bacteria use it to produce acetic acid.
 Over-fermentation generates high amounts of acids similar to vinegar.
 The pH of the drink is typically about 3.5.

+Nutritional content

+Kombucha tea is 95% water and contains 4% carbohydrates and several B vitamins, such as thiamin, riboflavin, niacin, and vitamin B6.